chungusg/hotlink-archive-template/README.md

 - **Download Github Desktop and “clone” (download a copy of) the repository you made.**
 - This is the best time to rename/rearrange folders + files, etc.
 	- There are other methods in the **Troubleshooting** section if you need, but Github Desktop is by far the easiest way
-	- see **Adding/Renaming Folders** for important info on how to properly rename/add folders
 	- see **About the Index Page** for how to customize your Index pages
 - Once you’re done editing, “push” (upload) all the changes you made to your online Github repository.